-Nagle Athletic Services Winning Moment: Sydney Huhtala, Baldwinsville girls basketball, hitting a corner jump shot at the buzzer to give the Bees a 52-50 victory over the West Genesee Wildcats on March 8, Huhtala ultimately leading her side with 16 points.
+Nagle Turf Winning Moment: Sydney Huhtala, Baldwinsville girls basketball, hitting a corner jump shot at the buzzer to give the Bees a 52-50 victory over the West Genesee Wildcats on March 8, Huhtala ultimately leading her side with 16 points.

 Sports Center 481 Driving Force: Adam Jones, Holland Patent boys basketball.
 Jones grabbed 26 points as the Golden Knights, surging to an overall record of 12-2, battled past the Utica-Notre Dame Jugglers 79-69 in a March 11 showdown.